shapeoko/Docs/content/wheels.md

 2. Using one of the M5 BHCS, slide the idler over the screw
 3. Slide a single precision washer (**\#2**) over the screw, down onto the bearing
 4. Slide another bearing around the screw
-5. Using your thumbs, squeeze the assembly together.
+5. Squeeze the assembly together --- you can use your thumbs, a tool such as an arbor press, or you can add a washer and a nut to the bolt and tighten using a hex key and wrench.
 A small portion of the second bearing will be protruding from the edge of the smooth idler.
 This is normal.
 We will tighten the entire assembly when the idlers gets bolted to the motor mount plate (the bearing will still show at the side facing the plate).
 6. Repeat this procedure for the remaining smooth idlers (6 total)

 ![Smooth Idler Wheel Assembled](tPictures/so_smooth_idler_4.jpg)